-Use our Gay Paris Map at the end if you’re lost, but there is plenty of plenty of bars, cocktail lounges, drag shows and bear dens littered across Paris to satisfy even the most discerning of gay travelers.
+Use our Gay Paris Map at the end if you’re lost, but there is plenty of bars, cocktail lounges, drag shows, and bear dens littered across Paris to satisfy even the most discerning of gay travelers.

 Gay Bars In Paris

-RAIDD Bar – One of the most tourist gay bars in Paris known for this sexy go-go dancer shower shows and hot bartenders.
-Can be a lot of fun but be careful as no cover charge means anyone can get in.
-Reports of pick-pockets are sadly common, and you get plenty of more destitute Parisian sniffing around for a wealthy tourist meal ticket.
+RAIDD Bar – One of the most tourist gay bars in Paris known for this sexy go-go dancer shower shows and hot mess bartenders.
+It can be a lot of fun, but be careful as no cover charge means anyone can get in.
+Reports of pick-pockets are sadly frequent, and you get plenty of destitute Parisian sniffing around for a wealthy tourist meal ticket.

 Duplex – Upscale gay bar with art exhibitions, good conversation, and simple decor.
 The music is funky and always different, just like the clientele.
 Also plenty of people who speak English if your French is not up-to-scratch.

 La Boite – Fun little gay bar with drag queens, happy-hour, karaoke, and a mix of people from across the LGBT spectrum.